Why and how to regularly check the engagement levels of remote teams

 If you'd prefer to automate most of these time-consuming processes and cut down on precious time, consider using a dedicated performance management tool.
 This way you can easily distribute the review questions to employees and keep the gathered information in one place for future reference.

-When the communication has been shared with all those involved in the mid-year review you can start with the reviewing process.
+When the communication has been shared with all those involved in the review you can start with the reviewing process.

 Keeping a close eye on the progress of the review is important.
 One of the main reasons for that is that people might be struggling to assess the quality of the work delivered by their peers or team members due to the remote conditions.